Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 We have studied some first consequences of the Lorentz transformation for the description of the rod’s movement by an observer with synchronized clocks in frame B. A major result was that an observer in B registers the movement of the rod not only as a diagonal movement, but measures a constant small inclination angle Ψ between the rod and the slot.

-We have also seen that events happening at the same point in time in A exhibit a time difference in frame B. The transformation results indicated in addition that the right end of the rod may touch the plate later and at a larger distance to the right of the slot’s right end in B than expected.
+In addition, the transformation results indicated that the right end of the rod may touch the plate later and at a larger distance to the right of the slot’s right end in B than expected.
 In the next post

 I will look closer at this distance and discuss a consequence – namely that in our “collision scenario” the rod will not move through the slot unharmed – neither in frame A, nor in frame B.